ChaimaeBLM/Doc_LLM_RAG/source/Introduction.rst

 For these applications, LangChain simplifies the entire application lifecycle:

 * **Open-source libraries:** Build your applications using LangChain's open-source building blocks, components, and third-party integrations.
 Use LangGraph to build stateful agents with first-class streaming and human-in-the-loop support.

-Productionization: Inspect, monitor, and evaluate your apps with LangSmith so that you can constantly optimize and deploy with confidence.
+* **Productionization:** Inspect, monitor, and evaluate your apps with LangSmith so that you can constantly optimize and deploy with confidence.

 * **Deployment:** Turn your LangGraph applications into production-ready APIs and Assistants with LangGraph Cloud.
-Open-source libraries

 * **langchain-core:** Base abstractions and LangChain Expression Language.

-* **langchain-community:** Third party integrations.
-Some integrations have been further split into partner packages that only rely on langchain-core.
+* **langchain-community:** Third party integrations.Some integrations have been further split into partner packages that only rely on langchain-core.
 Examples include langchain_openai and langchain_anthropic.

 * **langchain:** Chains, agents, and retrieval strategies that make up an application's cognitive architecture.

 * **LangGraph:** A library for building robust and stateful multi-actor applications with LLMs by modeling steps as edges and nodes in a graph.
 Integrates smoothly with LangChain, but can be used without it.
 To learn more about LangGraph, check out our first LangChain Academy course, Introduction to LangGraph, available here.

-*Productionization:
+Productionization:
 * **LangSmith:** A developer platform that lets you debug, test, evaluate, and monitor chains built on any LLM framework and seamlessly integrates with LangChain.

 Streamlit